Learn About Myers Briggs ENTJ Careers and Types

 Your Personality Type and Your Career

-Career development professionals believe that when you know your personality type, you an use that information to assist you with career-related decisions.
-That's why he or she used the MBTI with you.
-This instrument is based on Carl Jung's personality theory that says every individual's personality type is made up of four pairs of opposite preferences.
-These are the ways in which a person chooses to do certain things.
+Career development professionals believe that you can use your personality type to assist you with career-related options and decisions.
+This instrument is based on Carl Jung's personality theory that every individual's personality type is made up of four pairs of opposite preferences—the ways in which a person chooses to do certain things.

-- Introversion [I] or Extroversion [E] (how you energize)
+- Introversion [I] or extroversion [E] (how you energize)

-- Sensing [S] or Intuition [N] (how you perceive information)
+- Sensing [S] or intuition [N] (how you perceive information)

-- Thinking [T] or Feeling [F] (how you make decisions)
+- Thinking [T] or feeling [F] (how you make decisions)

-- Judging [J] or Perceiving [P] (how you live your life)
+- Judging [J] or perceiving [P] (how you live your life)

-Finally, your preferences are dynamic.
-This means they can change over time.
+And each preference affects the other three in your type.
+Finally, your preferences are dynamic—they can change over time.

 E, N, T, and J: What Each Letter of Your Personality Type Code Means

-Using Your Code to Help You Make Career-Related Decisions
+Using Your Code